itnovre/py8ite/README.md

 ### How's this different from cProfile?

-Dedicated profilers give more details, but `Bite()` is always on with zero config.
+Dedicated profilers give more details, but `bite()` is always on with zero config.
 I use both for different things.

 ### Will it work with my existing code?

 Absolutely.
-Just import and call `Bite()` at the start.
+Just import and call `bite()` at the start.
 No code changes needed.

 ## Real-World Results